 ProVeg International and GFI are two of a total of 33 partners from industry, research, and academia across 21 different countries collaborating on the project, which is led by the School of Food and Nutritional Sciences at University College Cork in Ireland.
 Other major collaborators include Fraunhofer, the University of Copenhagen, Barilla, Thai Union, and AB InBev.

-Smart Protein will be advised by a stakeholder advisory board comprising experts and organizations from across the entire supply chain.
+Smart Protein will be advised by a stakeholder advisory board comprising experts and organisations from across the entire supply chain.
 The board is open for new members to join.
 If you are interested in joining, then please contact ProVeg International.